ogtomi/crypto_lib/docs/ofb_mode.md

 ## Disadvantages of OFB mode

-A disadvantage of OFB is the time-consuming synchronization of the block ciphers between transmitter and receiver, since OFB, in contrast to [CFB](/docs/cfb_mode.md) is fundamentally not self-synchronizing.
+A disadvantage of OFB is the time-consuming synchronization of the block ciphers between transmitter and receiver, since OFB in contrast to [CFB](/docs/cfb_mode.md) is fundamentally not self-synchronizing.